captionpoint/CaptionPoint-Server/public/will.md

 If he were alive he’d never allow us to bother you, but…
 ---
 ## HENRY:
-Well, however he broke your heart I hope that the love you showed him once will bare itself again in this hour of need.
+Well, however he broke your heart, I hope that the love you showed him once will bare itself again in this hour of need.
 ---
 ## EMILIA:
 My heart?
+---
+## EMILIA:
 Is that what he said?
+---
+## EMILIA:
 Of course he did.
+---
+## EMILIA:
 The things men say away from women are never to be trusted.
 ---
 ## HENRY: